peterjwest/test-snippets/README.md

 }
 ```

 This allows you to tag snippets with "es6", "js" or "ts" in your markdown.
-Add an HTML comment directly above a code block, using any tags you wish to run it with (separated by slashes):
+Add an HTML comment directly above a code block, using any tags you wish to run it with (separated by commas):

 ```md
     <!-- snippet: es6,ts -->